The Bard's Tale: Reception

+By 2003, The Bard's Tale series had sold over a million copies.

 In 1996, Next Generation listed the series (referring to the first three parts of the original trilogy plus the construction set at the time) collectively as number 62 on their "Top 100 Games of All Time", praising the all-in-one interface using multiple display windows and the unparalleled level of plot detail and development.
+In 2018, Alex Santa Maria stated that it was "One of the most classic franchises in PC gaming".